sonalake/generator-jhipster-multitenancy/README.md

 ## Applying the tenant filter

-To apply automatic data filtering by tenant, add @FilterDef and @Filter annotations to the top of each tenantised entity.
+In order to achieve multitenancy we have chose a discriminator column approach.
+To apply data filtering by tenant, add @FilterDef and @Filter annotations to the top of each tenantised entity.

 ```bash
 import org.hibernate.annotations.Filter;